okraus/DeepLoc/README.md

    https://github.com/okraus/DeepLoc

-The commands below assume starting from the 'DeepLoc_Supplemental_Software' subdirectory.
+The commands below assume starting from the 'DeepLoc' subdirectory.